jcunanan05/100-days-of-code/logs/r3-log.md

 - Made fetching data from contentful work.
 Encountered some bugs and headaches.
 My bug is because of mutating a state.
 Took me 6 hours to do a task.

 - Wrote my takeaways in my notes.

+### R3D83 12/8

+- Finally got to work fetching data from Contentful to Next.js.
+I hope i can test my data model but I don't want to experience stuck at config when installing a testing framework. =))

+- Need to document the Data Model of the CMS in relation to the website for more clarification.

+- Finish a coding challenge.